MoralisWeb3/docs/docs/01-web3-data-api/evm/faqs/03-Token API/filtered-token-api-faq.md

 ### Why am I getting timeFrame errors?

 Ensure you're only using timeFrame with time-based metrics.
-Snapshot metrics like `marketCap`, `totalHolders`, and holder distribution metrics don't support timeFrame.
+Snapshot metrics like `marketCap`, `totalHolders`, and acquisition metrics don't support timeFrame.

 ### Why are some tokens missing logos?